Information controller, who are we?

 - When personal data is retained after the processing date, it will be stored appropriately (minimized, encrypted, aliased) to protect the identity of the data subject in case of data breaches.

-- The Data Protection Officer should specifically approve any retention of data beyond the retention period defined in the Data Storage and Destruction Procedure (GDPR_PROC_07) and must ensure that the justification is clearly defined and complies with the requirements of data protection legislation.
+- The Data Protection Officer should specifically approve any retention of data beyond the retention period and must ensure that the justification is clearly defined and complies with the requirements of data protection legislation.
 This approval must be in writing.

 6. Personal data must be processed in a way that ensures appropriate security (Article 24, Article 32 of the GDPR)

-The Data Protection Officer will carry out an impact assessment (risk assessment) taking into account all circumstances related to data management or processing operations by Software Minder Limited.
+The Data Protection Officer will carry out an impact assessment (risk assessment) taking into account all circumstances related to data management or processing operations by PTminder.

 In determining the suitability of the processing, the Data Protection Officer should also examine the extent of any damage or loss that may be caused to individuals (eg staff or customers) if a security breach occurs, as is the case and any likely damage to the reputation of the controller, including a possible loss of customer confidence.